Chaturmukham Mudra: cultivate the ability to center yourself in contentment so you can embrace positive perspectives no matter what

 MUDRA:

-Find Chaturmukha mudra by joining the tip of each finger on your left hand to the tip of the corresponding finger on your right hand.
+Find Chaturmukham mudra by joining the tip of each finger on your left hand to the tip of the corresponding finger on your right hand.
 Keep your thumbs extended straight up.
 Hold this in front of your body with elbows away from your body, your wrists separated slightly, and your fingers separated and slightly rounded as if holding a ball.
-Soften your shoulders and align your spine..
+Soften your shoulders and align your spine.

 PRANAYAMA: